Strike kills 50 at Ukraine rail station crowded with people - NewsBreak

 The Russian Defense Ministry denied attacking the station in Kramatorsk, a city in Ukraine’s contested Donbas region, but President Volodymyr Zelenskyy and other Ukrainian leaders accused Russia’s military of deliberately targeting a location where only civilians were assembled.

 “The inhuman Russians are not changing their methods.
 Without the strength or courage to stand up to us on the battlefield, they are cynically destroying the civilian population,” the president said on social media.
 “This is an evil without limits.
-And if it is not punished, then it will never stop.”Biden sending more anti-aircraft systems, drones to Ukraine
+And if it is not punished, then it will never stop.”Photos: Russia attacks Ukraine

 Britain’s Defense Minister Ben Wallace denounced the attack, saying “the striking of civilians and critical infrastructure is a war crime.”